BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Use this template to provide relevant information about system malfunction.
-We track bug reports consistently.This will help us on prioritazing tasks for better organization of Sprints and work.
+We track bug reports consistently.
 title: 'Your-Bug-Title-Here'
 labels: 'Bug'
 assignees: ''

 ---

+_Thank you for your information.This will help us on prioritazing tasks & better organization of our Sprints and work._

 **Priority + Rationale**
 (To be filled out after bug submission by a product owner)